INFORMATION LETTER FOR THE FIRST DAY OF SCHOOL - 6 January 2020

 *Stimulating creativity through arts, crafts and music

-*We provide the workbooks (compiled by the academic forum of LFY) for Gr.R and Gr.RR as listed below:
+*We provide the following workbooks for Gr.R and Gr.RR (compiled by the academic forum of LFY):

 - The Little Farmyard activity book Gr RR